 - He has earned grades of “C” in all 45 hours.
 He has met the qualitative standard because his cumulative GPA is 2.00.

-- He has successfully completed all of the courses he attempted.
+- He has successfully completed all the courses he attempted.
 He has met the quantitative standard because his completion rate is 100% (Completed hours of 45 divided by Attempted hours of 45 X 100).

 Example of not meeting the SAP requirements:

 - At the end of Spring quarter 2018, Susan Moore, D.C. student, has attempted 95 credit hours and completed 70 of those 95 credits.